-Client's Name: DOB: Therapist completing intake: Date of intake: Index Offense: Past convictions / Adjudications: Has the client previously received SOS treatment? $\ \square$ Y If yes, list previous providers: es □ No Has the client signed releases to talk with previous treater atment providers? ☐ Yes ☐ No Length of time previously in treatment: Does the client have any certificates of completion/do If yes, list certificates/documentation: cumentation of treatment module completion? \square Yes \square No Reason for discharge or transfer: Have the following individuals been contacted for colla ☐ Probation/Parole Officer ☐ Family ☐ DHS Caseworker / DYC ateral information? □ Victim Therapist or DA's office □ Past Providers What barriers or obstacles interfered with the client's successful engagement with the prior treatment, if any?
-What factors aided the client in being successful in tre atment?
+Client's Name: DOB: Therapist completing intake: Date of intake: Index Offense: Past convictions / Adjudications: Has the client previously received SOS treatment? $\hfill\Box$ If yes, list previous providers: Yes □ No Has the client signed releases to talk with previous tr eatment providers? □ Yes □ No Length of time previously in treatment: Does the client have any certificates of completion/d If yes, list certificates/documentation: ocumentation of treatment module completion? \square Yes \square No Reason for discharge or transfer: Have the following individuals been contacted for col ☐ Probation/Parole Officer ☐ Family ☐ DHS Caseworker / DYC lateral information? □ Victim Therapist or DA's office □ Past Providers What barriers or obstacles interfered with the client's s successful engagement with the prior treatment, if any?
+What factors aided the client in being successful in tr eatment?
 (What worked well?)
 What are the client's strengths?
-Have specialized assessments (Polygraph, PPG, ABEL/A Identify and provide results: ffinity) been completed? □ Yes □ No What was the date of the last Sex offense-specific Eval Risk assessment results: Results in terms of critical treatment needs: Recommendations for treatment planning: uation?
-Current Risk Level: Are there any specific conditions that have been previous Provide details: Are there any activities or special accommodations that Provide details: Are there any approved safety plans in place at this tin Provide details: ne?
-What recommendations have been made by previous tr eatment providers?
-Which standards are applicable for the client? ☐ A dult □ Juvenile
+Have specialized assessments (Polygraph, PPG, ABEL/ Identify and provide results: Affinity) been completed? □ Yes □ No What was the date of the last Sex offense-specific Eva Risk assessment results: Results in terms of critical treatment needs: Recommendations for treatment planning: aluation?
+Current Risk Level: Are there any specific conditions that have been prev Provide details: Are there any activities or special accommodations the Provide details: Are there any approved safety plans in place at this to Provide details: ime?
+What recommendations have been made by previous treatment providers?
+Which standards are applicable for the client?
+Adult □ Juvenile